Guts World Tour: Ticket sales

-Alongside the announcement of the tour, it was revealed that there would initially be no public on-sale.
+Alongside the tour's announcement, it was revealed that there would initially be no public on-sale.
 Fans could register for a chance to buy tickets until September 17, 2023, at 10 p.m.
-ET in one of two ways: through Ticketmaster, for access to the sale on September 21, 2023, or through American Express's Early Access, for access to the presale on September 20, 2023.
+ET in one of two ways: through Ticketmaster, for access to the sale on September 21; or through American Express's Early Access, for access to the presale on September 20.
 However, the latter option was limited to American Express Card Members only.

-In addition, all cities on the North American leg of the tour offered the "Silver Star Tickets" option, which consisted of a limited number of tickets available for $20 per show, purchasable in pairs only.
+In addition, all cities on the North American leg of the tour offered the "Silver Star Tickets" option, which consisted of a limited number of tickets available for $20 per show, purchasable only in pairs.
 This program ensured that concertgoers with these tickets would be seated next to each other, aiming to "make it as easy and affordable as possible for her fans to make it out to her shows".
-All tickets sold for the Santa Maria, Bulacan show were Silver Star Tickets.
+All tickets sold for the Santa Maria show were Silver Star Tickets.
 Ticketmaster deemed the demand "massive", noting that "there are still more fans who registered than tickets available".
 In response, the company implemented new policies to combat reselling, such as delaying ticket delivery until 72 hours before the concert and making tickets available only electronically.

 On September 15, 2023, Rodrigo announced 18 additional dates across North America and Europe due to "overwhelming demand".
 Four days later, second shows were added in Lisbon and Antwerp due to "incredible demand", as well as a venue upgrade for the Oslo show.
-On May 15, 2024, two additional shows were announced in both Sydney and Melbourne, while in the following days, second dates were added in Seoul, Bangkok and Singapore after the first shows being sold out from pre-sale.
-On June 17, 2024, two additional dates for Inglewood were announced to be held on August 20 and 21 at the brand new Intuit Dome, bringing the total to six shows in the city.
+On May 15, 2024, two additional shows were announced in both Sydney and Melbourne, while in the following days, second dates were added in Seoul, Bangkok, and Singapore after the first shows sold out during the pre-sale.
+On June 17, 2024, two additional dates for Inglewood were announced to be held on August 20 and 21 at Intuit Dome, bringing the total to six shows in the city.
 A couple of days later, a second show in Tokyo was added.
 Due to high demand, a second date at Mexico City's Estadio GNP Seguros for the Spilled leg was added on November 19.